5 quick and easy marketing campaigns to steal for the Fourth of July

 Facebook image posts get 179% more interaction than links, text-based posts, or videos, so make sure you're getting in on that action.

-While it's not centered around the 4th of July, here's an example of a 'sweet' Facebook contest.
+While it's not centered around the Fourth of July, here's an example of a 'sweet' Facebook contest you can run.

 4. Curate a collection

-While featuring a collection on your homepage might not seem like a way to market your store, 62% of people said that they plan to buy holiday-related merchandise, and it's the perfect way to make those products easy to find.
+While featuring a collection on your homepage might not seem like a way to market your store, 62% of people said they plan to buy holiday-related merchandise, and it's the perfect way to make those products easy to find.

 5. Create an email marketing campaign around your holiday sale

-Looking for ideas?
-This Nasty Gal email nails that 4th of July feeling without being in your face about it.
+This Nasty Gal email nails that Fourth of July feeling without being in your face about it.
 Their sale is clearly outlined, they have links to different areas of their website to shop, and they used red, white, and blue perfectly.
 Plus who doesn't love a good pun!

 Don't forget to incentivize participation

 While some of these campaign can be run without a reward, an awesome incentive will go a long way in making your marketing campaign more successful.
 It’s what gets people excited about participating in the first place!
 Try giving away:

 - A discount code for a future purchase to everyone who participates.